 Benign tumours (adenomas) can arise from perianal glands and their development and growth seem to be linked with sex hormones.
 The growth of these tumours is stimulated by male hormones and suppressed by female.
 Of note, the prevalence of these tumours regularly coincides with certain testicular tumours (Leydig cell tumour).
 Perianal adenomas only appear in bitches when their uterus and ovaries have been removed, although they are also known to appear in exceptional cases of excessive adrenal production of testosterone.
 Perianal adenomas grow slowly.
 They can become very large locally, but do not metastasize.

 These tumours appear in both intact as well as neutered male and female dogs.
 Malignant tumours have a tendency to grow faster than benign ones, be less mobile and firmer.
-Perianal adenocarcinomas metastasize seldom (in about 15% of cases).
+Perianal adenocarcinomas metastasize infrequently (in about 15% of cases).
 The most frequent places metastases occur are the local lymph nodes, seldom the lungs, liver, kidneys and bone.

 The benign form (adenoma) occurs relatively frequently (more than 50% of tumours around the anus), at an average age of 10 years, whilst the malignant form (adenocarcinoma) appears less frequently (between 3-21% of tumours around the anus) at an average age of 11 years.